Choosing lenses for astrophotography

 Now I shall introduce the brilliant solution discovered by Joseph.
 We just so happen to own Mirex Tilt-Shift adapters for our landscape work, and this adapter has the unique function of allowing the rear portion of the adapter to freely rotate 360 degrees (primarily to allow the Tilt-Shift function to work at other angles than merely orthogonal to the camera).
 The Mirex has another wonderful advantage over many other Tilt-Shift adapters – a tripod foot – allowing us to clamp it to the tripod on the lens side, rather than by the camera, so the camera can freely rotate without affecting the optical perspective.
-This is the trick.
-We flip the camera 180 degrees relative to the lens.
-Thus we are able to see what is happening to each edge of the sensor while looking through the same part of the lens, thus eliminating the error contributed by the lens!
+This is the trick: We flip the camera 180 degrees relative to the lens.
+Thus we are able to see what is happening at each edge of the sensor while looking through the same part of the lens, thus eliminating the error contributed by the lens!
 If the focus plane shifts when the camera is inverted, you will know the sensor is not parallel to the bayonet.
-Ours is the Pentax 645 to Canon EOS mount Mirex adapter and we are using old manual focus Pentax 645 A lenses, many of which can be found in excellent condition and selling for under 200 USD on eBay from Japan.
+Ours is the Pentax 645 to Canon EOS mount Mirex adapter and we are using old manual focus Pentax 645 A lenses, many of which can be found in excellent condition and selling for under 200 USD on eBay from Japanese sellers.

-Update 18 Aug: I’ve just learned that Markus is no longer in business making his marvellous Mirex adapters, however the website is still online at this time.
+Update 18 Aug 2020: I’ve just learned that Markus is no longer in business making his marvellous Mirex adapters, however, the website is still online at this time.
 What a tremendous loss to the photographic industry.
 There are similar Tilt-Shift adapters made by Fotodiox and Kipon that might work too which may require a slightly different setup.
 I’m not as familiar with them and thus unable to provide more useful comments.
 You might be able to find used Mirex adapters online.
 Good luck!

 This is the method in detail.